SovereignShop/plexus/README.md

 ## Recipe for using Plexus with Emacs

-You can do something like this to
+You can do something like this to integrate with emacs/cider:

 ``` emacs-lisp